Luck: Games

 The philosopher Nicholas Rescher has proposed that the luck of someone's result in a situation of uncertainty is measured by the difference between this party's yield and expectation: λ = Y - E. Thus skill enhances expectation and reduces luck.
 The extent to which different games will depend on luck, rather than skill or effort, varies considerably.
 For example, chess does not involve any random factors (beyond the determination of which player moves first), while the outcome of Snakes and Ladders is entirely based on random dice rolls.
 In poker, especially games with a communal board, pure luck may decide a winning hand.
 Luck in games involving chance is defined as the change in a player's equity after a random event such as a die roll or card draw.
 Luck is positive (good luck) if the player's position is improved and negative (bad luck) if it is worsened.
 A poker player who is doing well (playing successfully, winning) is said to be "running good".

 Almost all sports contain elements of luck.
 A statistical analysis in the book The Success Equation attempted to elucidate the differing balance between skill and luck with respect to how teams finished in the major North American sports leagues.
-This analysis concluded that, on a luck-skill continuum, the NBA had the most skill-dependant result while that of the NHL was most luck-dependant.
+This analysis concluded that, on a luck-skill continuum, the NBA had the most skill-dependent result while that of the NHL was most luck-dependent.